hkimkim/data-crawling/naver/naver_movie_review_scraper/README.md

 Naver Movie Review Scraper is a web crawler that scrapes user movie reviews(네티즌 한줄평) from [Naver Movie Review](https://movie.naver.com).

-Naver News Scraper is useful to those trying to scrape user movie reviews from Naver Movie Review.
+Naver Movie Review Scraper is useful to those trying to scrape user movie reviews from Naver Movie Review.
 It uses python `scrapy` framework.

 ## Requirements